Createdd/Writing/2018/articles/Tensor.md

 ##

-As the developers put it on their [website](https://www.tensorflow.org/programmers_guide/tensors):
+As they put it on their [website](https://www.tensorflow.org/programmers_guide/tensors):

 > TensorFlow, as the name indicates, is a framework to define and run computations involving tensors.
 A tensor is a generalization of vectors and matrices to potentially higher dimensions.
 Internally, TensorFlow represents tensors as n-dimensional arrays of base datatypes.